skooba/cobot_ws/README.md

 ### Emergency Stop Control

-To control the emergency stop functionality:
+To control the emergency stop functionality, open a new terminal from the complete cobot system:
 ```bash
 ros2 run keyboard_controller_pkg keyboard_input_monitor
 ```